pasnox/qtwidgetsextra/README.md

-qtwidgetsextra
+QtWidgetsExtra
 ==============

-QtWidgetsExtra is a module that extends Qt Designer Widgets palette for a really rapid application development (RAD)
+QtWidgetsExtra is a library that extends Qt Designer Widgets palette.

+See this wiki [[page|Home]] for a better description.